Evry Schatzman: Career

 He was appointed by the Centre national de la recherche scientifique (CNRS) in autumn 1945 and received his doctorate in March 1946.
 He taught at Princeton University and the Copenhagen Observatory.
-He his mentored during his year at Princeton by Lyman Spitzer and Martin Schwarzschild and works with Bengt Strömgren in Copenhagen.
+He was mentored during his year at Princeton by Lyman Spitzer and Martin Schwarzschild and works with Bengt Strömgren in Copenhagen.

 He started teaching at the University of Paris in 1949, where he remained for 27 years, creating the first astrophysics chair in France.
 He worked for a long time at the Institut d'Astrophysique, a CNRS organization built in the garden side of l'Observatoire.
 During this period Schatzman also taught at the Université libre de Bruxelles (Free University of Brussels).
 Schatzman became an associate professor at the University of Paris in 1954.

 He founded an astrophysics laboratory in Meudon in 1964, then in 1976 he moved to Nice Observatory, where he eventually became a full researcher.
 Schatzman retired in the fall of 1989.

 His daughter, mathematician Michelle Schatzman, was born in 1949.